Graduate Research Assistantship (GRA) Awards and Other Sources of Funding

-Cornell Law School aims to provide a full tuition waiver, stipend for living expenses, and health insurance premiums (if needed) to all first and second year J.S.D. students in residence, contingent on satisfactory academic progress.
-The tuition waiver, living expense stipend, and health insurance premiums are determined by the Graduate School and/or Cornell Health.
+The J.S.D. program typically takes three years to complete.
+Cornell Law School aims to provide a tuition waiver, living expense stipend, and health insurance premiums (if needed) to J.S.D. candidates in residence for three years, contingent on good academic standing and satisfactory academic progress.
+Support may come from a combination of fellowships and assistantships.
+The Law School does not guarantee funding beyond year three.
+The tuition waiver, living expense stipend, and health insurance premium amounts are determined by the Graduate School and/or Cornell Health.
 If a student has sufficient health insurance coverage, they must notify the GFA and submit a SHP waiver request to Cornell Health.
 Only upon denial of coverage will the Law School reinstate health insurance premiums.
-The GRA award will not cover expenses such as CU student health fee, late fees, or any other fee you may incur.
+J.S.D. funding awards will not cover expenses such as CU student health fee, late fees, or any other fee you may incur.

 External Funding